Production Records

 A monthly report has two statuses:

 - Filed — submitted to the TTB.
 Read-only.
-The constituent batch records are also frozen at this point.

 Audit trail